 It records all the transactions involving the outflow of the cash from the company and includes the transactions such as cash paid to suppliers, cash paid for the expenses, etc.

-There is a company A ltd which has a large scale business. in order to keep the records in an organized and better form, it maintains the record in the special journals.
-One of them is the sales journal, which is used by the company to record all the transactions related to the sales of goods by the company to its customer on a credit basis.
+There is a company A ltd which has a large scale business.
+To keep the records in an organized and better form, it maintains the record in the special journals.
+One of them is the sales journal, which is used by the company to record all the transactions related to the sales of goods on a credit basis.

-When the company sells the goods to its customer on a credit basis then there will be a debit to the account receivable account and the credit to the sales account.
+When the company sells the goods to its customer on a credit basis, then there will be a debit to the account receivable account and the credit to the sales account.
 So, this transaction will be recorded in the sales journal by debiting the accounts receivable account.
-When the company will receive the payment in future against accounts receivable then the same will be recorded in the cash receipt journal and if there is any return from the customer then the same will be recorded in the sales returns and the allowances journal.
+When the company receives the payment in the future against accounts receivable, then the same will be recorded in the cash receipt journal.
+If there is any return from the customer, then the same will be recorded in the sales returns and the allowances journal.

 Some of the advantages are as follows:

 - All the accounting transactions related to a similar nature will be recorded in that particular special journal.
-As they record all the transactions of similar transactions at a place in an organized form, this will help the accountants and the bookkeepers to keep the track of all the different business activities in a proper manner.
+As they record all the transactions of related transactions at a place in an organized form, this will help the accountants and the bookkeepers to keep track of all the different business activities properly.

-- In the companies where such journals are maintained, there is better internal control because by such division of the work, the conflict of the employees with respect to their responsibilities decreases and thus the quality of work by employees increases.
+- Companies, where such journals are maintained internal control, is better.
+By such division of the work, the employee’s conflict concerning their responsibilities decreases, and the quality of work increases.

 Some of the disadvantages are as follows:

-- In case the company does not use the special journals then all the transactions would be recorded by it in general journal only and at the later stage, it would become difficult to look at the specific types and nature of transactions.
+- In case the company does not use the special journals, then all the transactions would be recorded by it in the general journal only.
+At the later stage, it would become difficult to look at the specific types and nature of transactions.

-- As each of the special journals may be handled by separate persons, the company needs to appoint various different employees thereby increasing the employee cost of the company.
+- As separate persons may handle each of these journals, the company needs to appoint various employees, thereby increasing the employee cost of the company.

 - They record the transactions of a similar nature under one journal and does not include the general journal.

-- It helps in monitoring all the transactions made by the company during the period in an organized form and ensuring that the company is taking necessary actions for all of those transactions.
+- It helps in monitoring all the transactions during a period in an organized form.
+It ensures that the company is taking necessary actions for all of those transactions.

-- The companies where small numbers of transactions are involved generally do not maintain the special journal and rather they record the entire transaction taking place in the business in the general journal only and then post them to related accounts in the general ledger.
+- The companies where small numbers of transactions are involved generally do not maintain the special journal.
+Instead, they record the entire transaction taking place in the business in the general journal only and then post them to related accounts in the general ledger.

-- Generally, the companies maintain the special journals only for those types of transactions which occur frequently in the business or which are of repetitive nature.
+- Generally, the companies maintain this type of journal only for those types of transactions that frequently occur in the business or which are repetitive.